Equations

 - Lean.Parser.Tactic.Conv.convArgs = Lean.ParserDescr.node `Lean.Parser.Tactic.Conv.convArgs 1024 (Lean.ParserDescr.nonReservedSymbol "args" false)

-traverses into the left argument.
-Synonym for lhs
+left traverses into the left argument.
+Synonym for lhs.

 Equations